 This new GOP tax reform plan is big—really big—and it can be overwhelming to understand all the changes that have been made.
 Fortunately, you don’t have to!
 We’ve wrangled up several of the most pertinent points for you to review (you’re welcome!)
 Of course, when it comes to taxes, nothing is ever certain, but we here at The Real Estate CPA believe this real estate investor information is enough to get you started.

-If you’d like to see the corresponding infographic for the new GOP tax reform plan, please click here.
+If you’d like to see a full breakdown of the new GOP tax reform law, please click here.

 The Tax Brackets Have Changed and Standard Deductions Have Increased

 The easiest and most obvious change to the tax code is that the tax brackets have been changed: they are now 10%, 12%, 22%, 24%, 32%, 35% and 37%.
 Previously, they were 10%, 15%, 25%, 28%, 33%, 35% and 39.6%.
 Overall, this means a pretty large majority of taxpayers will see a reduction in their tax burden (although it’s a bit more complicated than that.)

 Prior to the tax overhaul, the standard deduction was $6,350 for singles, and $12,700 for those who are married, filing jointly.
 Now, the deductions have essentially doubled, with the single deduction now at $12,000, and the married, filing jointly deduction at $24,000.
 While these deductions have increased, the personal exemptions have been done away with entirely.